Here are the top 10 King Cobra Facts For Kids which will provide you with a brief overview of this amazing snake.

 - The hatchlings are nervous and alert and become highly aggressive upon disturbance.

-- The hatchling have the same potent venom as that of the adult individuals.
+- The hatchling has the same potent venom like that of adult individuals.

 King Cobra Adaptations

 - King cobra has many adaptations to survive in their tough environment.
 Their adaptations are put in two categories;

 - The skin color of king cobras is olive green, black, faint brown, or beige.

 - Skin color and patterns in their body provide them camouflage in their natural habitat.